AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 The genotype file should contain one line for each individual, a first column with the individual’s identifier and as many columns as SNP in the chromosome.

-.. note:: |ai| works for single chromosomes at a time only.
+.. warning:: |ai| works for single chromosomes at a time only.

 Both numeric and alphanumeric formats are acceptable for the identifiers.
 The columns containing the SNP information should be coded as ``0``, ``1``, or ``2`` for the genotype calling and any integer between ``3`` and ``9`` (e.g. ``3``) for missing genotypes.
 The genotype codes ``0``, ``1``, and ``2`` stand for the homozygous ``aa``, the heterozygous ``aA`` or ``Aa``, and the homozygous ``AA`` cases, respectively.
 Columns should be separated by spaces or commas.
 The genotype file should not include a header line.